 - Fiber – 78%.
 Fibers are essential for good digestion and regular bowel movements, and also healthy gut functions.

 - Vitamin C – Without vitamin C, the health of cavies is endangered and under great risk!
 This vitamin keeps them perfectly healthy and without risk of scurvy.

 - Vitamin A – The vitamin A is antioxidant that keeps almost all organs healthy.
 It banishes the free radicals that can cause many diseases and early aging.

 - Vitamin E – The vitamin E keeps all skin and connective tissues healthy, and contributes to slower aging of skin and tissues.
 Also, it lowers the risk of some cancers, removes inflammation and keeps the immunity healthy too.

-- Vitamin B6 – Probably the best B vitamin of them all; it reduces stress by increasing serotonin (happiness hormone), reduces anxiety, improves sleep and increases appetite.
+- Vitamin B6 – It reduces stress by increasing serotonin (happiness hormone), reduces anxiety, improves sleep and increases appetite.

 - Calcium – Calcium is good for strong bones, but it’s needed only for guinea pigs that are in growth and development.
 Once the guinea pig is grown up, less calcium is better.
 Otherwise, urinary problems will arise.

 - Magnesium – Magnesium is the mineral that keeps all muscle tissues pain-free and without soreness.
 This also includes the most important muscle of them all – the heart muscle.
 Other of its benefits is the prevention of diabetes and reducing anxiety.

 - Copper – This nutrient is essential because it binds with iron to form red blood cells.
 With more red blood cells in the organism, the blood is healthier and less prone to anemia.
 This contributes to a healthy cardiovascular system by proper iron absorption.